 Latin jazz harpist, PATRICE FISHER favors the music of Brazil and Cuba, saying that, not only is the harp ‘comfortable’ harmonically with the music, but that she herself is drawn to the complexities and syncopations: “that’s what makes you want to dance.”
-Patrice is a graduate of Tulane University Creative Music Studio and Wolf Trap and lives in New Orleans, where she has been composing and performing since the 1980’s.
+Patrice is a graduate of Tulane University, the Creative Music Studio and Wolf Trap.
+She lives in New Orleans, where she has been composing and performing since the 1980’s.
 She has also appeared at numerous international jazz festivals with her group, “Arpa,” in locations such as Bolivia, Brazil, Mexico and Guatemala.
-Patrice has 15 CDs of original music, the latest being "Resilience."
+Patrice has 16 CDs of original music, the latest being "Happy Socks."
 She has performed for more than 30 years at the New Orleans Jazz & Heritage Festival.
 Patrice also performs Celtic music and is director of the New Orleans Celtic Harp Ensemble.
 Patrice regularly performs a guest artist with many international jazz musicians in Germany, Brazil, Canada & Guatemala.
 Patrice is a Certified Music Practitioner and uses improvisation to play for patients in hospitals, schools, nursing homes and hospices.

 New Orleans harpist CASSIE WATSON takes a vibrant yet soulful approach as she explores a melange of repertoire rooted in Celtic, jazz and classical music.
 Cassie took an interest in the harp as a young adult and has studied with Gabriella Pinto, Brandee Younger and New Orleans jazz harpist Patrice Fisher.

-Cassie composes, teaches, and serves on the board of the New Orleans Chapter of the American Harp Society.
+Cassie composes, teaches, and performs in New Orleans.
 She also serves as the Assistant Producer of the annual New Orleans Jazz and Pop Harp Weekend and is a producer of the Sirens in the Twilight Music Series for women in music.
 She performs at a myriad of settings, including the Ace and Ritz Carlton Hotels, and Marigny Opera House.
 She was featured in the Music Box Village's recent "Alice Lost" production with Tank and the Bangas and Norah Jones.
-Cassie's debut solo album Naturally is set for release December 2018.
+Look for Cassie's debut solo album Naturally. www.cassandharp.com